How to Cut Sentence-Starting Clutter

 Transitions between sentences and paragraphs can enhance clarity and cohesion, but you probably need fewer of them than you think.
 Clear ideas will flow without unnecessary transitions and forced transitions can sound stilted and robotic.
 Look for adverbs like clearly, or presently, which might weaken your point; time words that reiterate information derived from verb tense like subsequently; and clunky conclusion words like therefore.
 Then rewrite the sentence so the reader grasps your meaning without the neon sign.
 Though this advice may seem controversial, but if you rewrite your sentences without relying on artificial transitions, you’ll find they read more smoothly and are more persuasive.

-Clearly, The spotlight on conditions at the company has pressured executives to improve their practices.
+Clearly, the The spotlight on conditions at the company has pressured executives to improve their practices.

-Presently, Many major online education programs offer their own certification.
+Presently, many Many major online education programs offer their own certification.

-Thereafter, The fair moved to bigger cities to attract larger crowds.
+Thereafter, the The fair moved to bigger cities to attract larger crowds.

 Cut Clutter and Improve Pace with WordRake